evolvingstuff/vdw2/content/posts/drug-interactions-with-vitamin-d-many-studies.md

 │   │   inner_content: ` Sometimes a drug reduces Vitamin D levels in the blood%%%Scores of times Vitamin D will improve the a drug efficacy%%%~~#F06:Warning:~~ ((Chemotherapy might be amplified by vitamin D)) and become deadly%%%In rare cases Vitamin D reduces the benefit of a drug`
 │   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: ` Sometimes a drug reduces Vitamin D levels in the blood%%%Scores of times Vitamin D will improve the a drug efficacy%%%`
+│   │   │   full_match: ` Sometimes a drug reduces Vitamin D levels in the blood`
+│   │   │   inner_content: ` Sometimes a drug reduces Vitamin D levels in the blood`
+│   │   ├── NewlineNode
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
+│   │   ├── TextNode
-│   │   │   inner_content: ` Sometimes a drug reduces Vitamin D levels in the blood%%%Scores of times Vitamin D will improve the a drug efficacy%%%`
+│   │   │   full_match: `Scores of times Vitamin D will improve the a drug efficacy` │   │   │   inner_content: `Scores of times Vitamin D will improve the a drug efficacy` │   │   ├── NewlineNode
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
 │   │   ├── ColorNode
 │   │   │   full_match: `~~#F06:Warning:~~`
 │   │   │   inner_content: `Warning:`